-3. Let your kids know in clear terms which behaviors will not be tolerated, such as use of profanity, throwing things, slamming doors, or refusing to cooperate with homework or chores.
+3. Let your kids know in clear terms which behaviors will not be tolerated, such as the use of profanity, throwing things, slamming doors, or refusing to cooperate with homework or chores.

-4. Anger management tips might include rewards for self control and appropriate anger processing.
+4. Anger management tips might include rewards for self-control and appropriate anger processing.
 Rewards could be extra time on the computer, telephone, television or reduced household chores for that week.

-5. Let your teens know that you are on their side, but as they mature, they must be responsible for managing emotions including anger, in adult like ways that are socially acceptable.
+5. Let your teens know that you are on their side, but as they mature, they must be responsible for managing emotions including anger, in adult-like ways that are socially acceptable.

 6. If you feel that your children are starting to display signs of uncontrolled rage, call a psychologist or a counselor for help ASAP so that your child could express how he or she is feeling and to learn appropriate ways to deal with their feelings.